IsDefinitelyUser/php-cheatsheet/README.md

   class Person {

-      // These are called properties.
       public $public = "public property";
       private $private = "private property";
       protected $protected = "protected property";

     }

     $person1 = new Person();

     echo $person1->public; // public property
     echo $person1->private; // Uncaught Error: Cannot access private property Person::$private echo $person1->protected; //  Uncaught Error: Cannot access protected property Person
 ```

 ### Object Inheritance

-Inheritance is a well-established programming principle, and PHP makes use of this principle in its object model.
+**_Inheritance_** is a well-established programming principle, and PHP makes use of this principle in its object model.
 This principle will affect the way many classes and objects relate to one another.

 For example, when you extend a class, the subclass inherits all of the public and protected methods from the parent class.
 Unless a class overrides those methods, they will retain their original functionality.